 Since those early days, preservation has become an independent academic discipline.
 And, though I doubt you’ll be involved with pure restoration in your careers, I suspect that any number of design challenges will come your way which involve adaptive re-use and/or sympathetic addition to buildings of even modest architectural merit.
 Such work can be accomplished within any number of viewpoints, from literal imitation to outright contrast.
 But all of them can be fulfilling.
 And their success depends, I contend, upon the designer’s awareness of and sensitivity to the building at hand and the program to be accommodated.
 Not all shoes fit every foot.

 I’ve crafted these exercises (and I do mean crafted) to take you outside your comfort zone and present a challenge drawn from the perspective that permeates this brief, believing sincerely that you will learn more about who you are and what you know by understanding who you aren’t and what you don’t — or what you shouldn’t.
 If that doesn’t make sufficient sense, then we need to have coffee or a beer some time and talk it over.
-Oh, and if it does make sense, that offer of beverage and conversation is still open.
+Oh, and if it does make sense, that offer of beverage and conversation is still open for a fruitful discussion.

 ° Those who fault what must seem a Eurocentric point of view raise a valid concern, to which I offer two responses and a mea culpa: 1) the defined period (in this case, 1900-1920) is, indeed, focused on the lineage of European cultures and their styles; 2) different time brackets would invite, even necessitate, other, larger world views — the years 1950-1970, for example, with a growing awareness of vernacular and non-Western traditions.
 Ultimately, however, the proposition offered here comes from an eccentric white septuagenarian Eurocentric architectural historian whose students have come predominantly from comparable middle-class backgrounds.
 I rest my case because it may be that I have none.